Bodybuilders Top 10 Tips to Help You Cut

 8. Cut Down On Cooking Oil

-When you’re cooking your meals, you might be adding calories without realizing it.
+When you’re cooking your meals, you might be adding calories without realising it.
 Cooking oil is very high in trans fats, and there are many who lather it into their pan and on their food without ever counting the calories they add.
 Cut down on the amount you use each time you hit the kitchen.

 9. Maintain Protein And Fibre Intake

 Of all the macronutrients, protein is most important for cutting.
 While it will be carbs you miss the most, when cutting down calories, protein is important to build muscle which boosts your metabolism.
 Therefore, you’ll need to keep up your protein intake.
+Products such as Whey Protein Concentrate (WPC) allows you to consume a greater intake of protein without overdoing the calories, they are also available in tasty flavours than can curb any sweet cravings too.

 Fibre is another important food group.
 Eating raw vegetables helps you to mix up your diet and provides a great way to snack without adding many calories.